xmtp/xmtp-js/README.md

 ### Sending messages

 To be able to send a message, the recipient must have already started their Client at least once and consequently advertised their key bundle on the network.
 Messages are addressed using wallet addresses.
+Message payload is a string but neither the SDK or the network puts any constraints on its contents or interpretation.

 First message and first response between two parties is sent to three separate topics: